The Soul-making School

 December 2nd Teaching & dreamwork with Sil

-December 16th Teaching with Sil & Rochelle
+December 16th Teaching & closure with Sil, Sandra, Hojin & Rochelle

 “Since she [The Crone] has not been present in the culture, she has not been readily accessible to the conscious awareness of modern women.
 Without her, even the dynamic symbols of Virgin and Mother are distorted.
 The Crone in a woman is that part of her psyche that is not identified with any relationship nor confined by any bond.
 She infuses an intrinsic sense of self-worth, of autonomy, into the role of virgin and mother, and gives the woman strength to stand to her own creative experience.”